sparkflows/sparkflows-docs/docs/operations/performance.rst

 Performance
 =====

-Fire Insights performance can be increase if the machine have high memory:
+Fire Insights performance can be increase if the machine memory is high and not being used:

 Fire UI
 ++++